v2saumb/LinuxServerConfiguration/README.md

 ...
 Timeout 100

-# in the directories section add tha mapping for the application directory
+# in the directories section add that mapping for the application directory
 ...

 <Directory /var/www/samscatalogapp/samscatalogapp/>